Search

 Author

-Colienne and her husband, Dan, moved to California from South Africa in 2017.
+• Colienne and her husband, Dan, moved to California from South Africa in 2017.
 They have since had two children - a creative and fun-loving girl and an affectionate and energetic boy who are constantly teaching them about themselves, God, and parenting.
-A high school teacher in her pre-mom life, Colienne is now a Childcare Leader at Saddleback Church and enjoys reading, running, and going on adventures with her family.
+A high school teacher in her pre-mom life, Colienne is currently the SK Director at the Saddleback Rancho Capistrano campus.
+She enjoys reading, running, and going on adventures with her family.

 Share This Post